 - Extraordinary Women of Christian History: What We Can Learn from Their Struggles and Triumphs by Ruth Tucker

 - Jesus Through Middle Eastern Eyes: Cultural Studies in the Gospels by Kenneth E. Bailey

-- The resource provides historical information relevant to the discussion about women and men in the church, home, and society.
-Examples:
+- Provides historical information relevant to the discussion about women and men in the church, home, and society: